woodrush/lambdalisp/README.md

 can be used to express a list in pure untyped lambda calculus terms, without the help of introducing a non-lambda-type object.
 Bits are encoded as `0 = λx.λy.x` and `1 = λx.λy.y`.
-Under these rules, the bit sequence `0101` can be expressed as a pure beta-normal lambda term `λf.(f (λx.λy.x) λg. (g (λx.λy.y λh. (h (λx.λy.x) λi.(i (λx.λy.x) (λx.λy.y))))))`, where the last `λx.λy.y` is used as a list terminator having the same role as `nil` in Lisp.
+Under these rules, the bit sequence `0101` can be expressed as a pure beta-normal lambda term `λf.(f (λx.λy.x) λg.(g (λx.λy.y λh.(h (λx.λy.x) λi.(i (λx.λy.y) (λx.λy.y))))))`,
+where the last `λx.λy.y` is used as a list terminator having the same role as `nil` in Lisp.
-By defining the lambda terms `cons = λx.λy.λf.(f x y)`, `t = λx.λy.x`, and `nil = λx.λy.y`, this term can be rewritten as `(cons t (cons nil (cons t (cons nil nil))))`, which is exactly the same as how lists are constructed in Lisp.
+By defining the lambda terms `cons = λx.λy.λf.(f x y)` and `nil = λx.λy.y`, this term can be rewritten as `(cons 0 (cons 1 (cons 0 (cons 1 nil))))`, which is exactly the same as how lists are constructed in Lisp (note that `1 == nil`).
 Using this method, both the standard input and output strings can entirely be encoded into pure lambda calculus terms, allowing for LambdaLisp to operate with beta reduction of lambda terms as its sole rule of computation, without the requirement of introducing any non-lambda-type object.

-The LambdaLisp execution flow is thus as follows: one first encodes the input string (Lisp program and stdin) as lambda terms, applies it to `LambdaLisp = λx. ...`, beta-reduces it until it is in beta normal form, and parses the output lambda term as a Mogensen-Scott-encoded list of bits (inspecting the equivalence of lambda terms is quite simple in this case since it is in beta normal form).
+The LambdaLisp execution flow is thus as follows: you first encode the input string (Lisp program and stdin) as lambda terms, apply it to `LambdaLisp = λx. ...`, beta-reduce it until it is in beta normal form, and parse the output lambda term as a Mogensen-Scott-encoded list of bits (inspecting the equivalence of lambda terms is quite simple in this case since it is in beta normal form).
-This rather complex flow is supported exactly as is in 3 lambda-calculus-based programming languages, Binary Lambda Calculus (BLC), Universal Lambda (UL), and Lazy K.
+This rather complex flow is supported exactly as is in 3 lambda-calculus-based programming languages:
+Binary Lambda Calculus, Universal Lambda, and Lazy K.

 ### Lambda-Calculus-Based Programming Languages
-Binary Lambda Calculus and Universal Lambda are programming languages with the exact same I/O strategy described above - a program is expressed as one pure lambda term that takes a Mogensen-Scott-encoded string and returns a Mogensen-Scott-encoded string.
+Binary Lambda Calculus (BLC) and Universal Lambda (UL) are programming languages with the exact same I/O strategy described above - a program is expressed as one pure lambda term that takes a Mogensen-Scott-encoded string and returns a Mogensen-Scott-encoded string.
 When the interpreters for these languages `Blc` and `clamb` are run on the terminal, the interpreter automatically encodes the input bytestream to lambda terms, performs beta-reduction,